 Responsibilities of Management and Those Charged with Governance for the Standalone IND AS Financial Statements

-The Order of Hon'ble National Company Law Tribunal (NCLT) Ahmedabad Bench dated 11th October, 2023 in
+The Order of Hon'ble National Company Law Tribunal (NCLT) Ahmedabad Bench dated October 11, 2023 in

-CP(IB) /127 / AHM/ 2020 which has admitted the Corporate Debtor ('the Company') into Corporate Insolvency Resolution
+CP(IB)/127/AHM/2020 which has admitted the Corporate Debtor ('the Company') into Corporate Insolvency Resolution

-Process (CIRP) under section 9(5)(i) of the Insolvency and Bankruptcy Code and appointed Ms. Vineeta Maheshwari In¬
+Process (CIRP) under section 9(5)(i) of the Insolvency and Bankruptcy Code and appointed Ms. Vineeta Maheshwari

-of the Insolvency and Bankruptcy Code, 2016.
-Accordingly, the Insolvency Resolution Professional (IRP) is running the
+as per the Provisions of the Insolvency and Bankruptcy Code, 2016.
+Accordingly, the Insolvency Resolution Professional

-CIRP and is looking after the affairs of the Company along with its managements.
+(IRP) is running the CIRP and looking after the affairs of the company along with its management.

 The Company's Board of Directors /Resolution Professional (RP) is responsible for the matters stated in section 134(5) of